 The employment outlook for graduates is good - Respiratory Therapists can work full or part-time.
-The average salary for new graduates is approximately $68,000.
+The average annual salary for new graduates is approximately $70,000.
 The average annual salary for experienced registered therapists in the Bay Area is approximately $80,000 to $90,000.
-Most therapists work 8 or 12 hour Hospital shifts.
-Graduates may specialize in many different areas including but not limited to: intensive care (adult, neonatal, and pediatric), pulmonary function testing, and home care.
+Most therapists work 8 or 12 hour hospital shifts.
+Graduates may specialize in many different areas including but not limited to: intensive care (adult, neonatal, and pediatric), pulmonary function testing and home care.
 There are also many opportunities for advancement.

 • English proficiency: ENGL 1A, 1AH, 1S & 1T, ESLL 26 or equivalent.